We're working harder than ever to reduce casualties on our roads.

 We work with schools to provide resources that complement the national curriculum and promote road safety.
 We also encourage sustainable travel through school travel plans and our Travel Smart campaign.

-To request a copy of the child safety audit, please email roadsafety@derbyshire.gov.uk.
+If you'd like a copy of the child safety audit, email roadsafety@derbyshire.gov.uk.

 Annual casualty report